Other Berries & Fruit

 Native

-• Self-fertile / but adding an additional variety will increase your crop
+• Self-pollinating / but adding an additional variety will increase your crop

 • Cold-hardy